nashville-software-school/C75-server-side/book-2-web-apis/chapters/honey-raes-get-emps-cust.md

 public int?
 EmployeeId { get; set; }
 ```

-Restart the API, and test the endpoint again. `employeeId` should now be `null`, as we would prefer.
+You'll also need to update this in the DTO.
+Then restart the API, and test the endpoint again. `employeeId` should now be `null`, as we would prefer.

 ## Adding more related data